hhuss2/Personalized-Workout-Plan/README.md

 # Overview

-Generates workout plans based on user's fitness goals and muscle group that user wants to train.
+This project generates personalized workout plans based on user's fitness goals and muscle group that user wants to train.
 It provides a simple graphical user interface (GUI) for generating workout plans and tracking your exercise progress over time.

 ## Features